-- Comply with all statutes, rules, guidelines, protocols and procedures that govern the college, hospitals, EMS Program; EMS agencies, and EMS care as presented or cited within instructional materials. - Comply with Federal Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule requirements, and respect patients' autonomy, confidentiality and rights to privacy.
+- Comply with all laws, rules, guidelines, and procedures that govern the college, hospitals, EMS Program; EMS agencies, and EMS practice as presented or cited within instructional materials. - Comply with Federal Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule requirements and respect patients' autonomy, confidentiality and rights to privacy.